RanvierMUD/ranviermud/docs/extending/classes.md

   // change them if you need to. const damagePercent = 250;
   const energyCost = 20;

+  //An example damage calculation using the Combat library from the ranvier-combat bundle function getDamage(player) {
+    return Combat.calculateWeaponDamage(player) * (damagePercent / 100);
+  }

   return {
     // Friendly name of the skill, shown to the player on the skill list command.